|

 ♦ Engaged to take over day-to-day operations of a 100-employee manufacturing company operating under Chap.
 11 protection.
 The operating business was successfully sold to a competitor; with all non-operating assets liquidated.

 ♦ Represented the shareholders of a company involved in two distinct lines of business.
-The ultimate plan involved dissecting and segregating the sales business from the division experiencing significant growth; followed by a successful sale of the sales business in a cash transaction.
+The business was segregated into two seperate units with one unit retained and the other sold in a cash transaction.

 |